Your questions answered.

 Q: What are some examples of the services they provide and how is it different than what the patient’s family doctor can provide for cancer follow up?

-A: Our physicians have taken extra training in oncology, such as the BCCA Oncology course for family physicians, as well as attended numerous extra oncology-related conferences, giving them extra and more specialized knowledge on surveillance protocols, cancer workup, and managing treatment-related side effects.
+A: Our physicians include oncologists, or family physicians who have taken extra training in oncology, such as the BCCA Oncology course for family physicians, as well as attended numerous extra oncology-related conferences, giving them extra and more specialized knowledge on surveillance protocols, cancer workup, and managing treatment-related side effects.

 The clinic has a full procedure room to do biopsies, thoracentesis, paracentesis, and other oncology-related procedures.
 We are also fortunate to have MIC in our building, allowing for ultrasound markups to be done, and having other imaging tests done in a coordinated manner.